ri549/Student-Performance-Prediction/README.md

 🧠Conclusion

-This project demonstrates how machine learning can be used in the student performance, With further feature engineering and advanced models, prediction accuracy can be improved
+This project demonstrates how machine learning can be used in the student performance with various features, With further feature engineering and advanced models, prediction accuracy can be improved